Skip to main content Skip to footer

 }

-Adding an ARJS Report File to the Angular App
+Creating an ARJS Report File

 For this tutorial, we will structure our file using JSON within VS Code.
 Let’s get started by adding a new file to the src/assets folder and naming it report-test.rdlx-json.
 Let’s copy this code into the file to embed a report name and basic textbox control into its structure: